Generlate/Generlate/README.md

 ### Hi! :grin:

 I'm Austen, a programmer :computer:, who is passionate about architecture :house_with_garden:.
-My interest in machine learning led me to start "[Generlate][youtube]", a series of projects exploring generative ai.
+My interest in machine learning led me to start "[Generlate][https://www.youtube.com/@generlate]", a series of projects exploring generative ai.
 One day, I want to build machine-generated and managed cities!

 ---